 How to Overcome Body Shaming

-This summer, in Times Square–the epicenter of one of the most diverse cities on earth, a giant billboard is up featuring two women of different sizes–the larger woman with her head in her hands looking miserable and the thinner woman with a big smile looking very happy.
+The year 2021, Times Square – the epicenter of one of the most diverse cities on earth.
+A giant billboard is up featuring two women of different sizes – the larger woman with her head in her hands looking miserable, and the thinner woman with a big smile looking very happy.
 The text across the billboard says, “Feeling fat and lazy?”

 Part of this stems from our exposure to narrow and unattainable standards of beauty from a young age.
-Some people with serious emotional disturbances, a lack of empathy and healthy boundaries, or unprocessed personal pain will also criticize other people’s appearance.
+Some people with serious emotional disturbances, a lack of empathy and healthy boundaries, or unprocessed personal pain, may also criticize other people’s appearance.
 It happens so often that we might not even recognize it as body shaming.

 In order to overcome the negative impacts of body shaming, the first step is to understand what it is and know how to identify it.